Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Results and Discussion

-A comprehensive ablation study was conducted to validate and justify the component of the proposed model on the four datasets and the evaluation metrics previously discussed.
-The analysis supports our design choices, thereby providing valuable insights into each element's significance in enhancing the performance of the DCAT, and achieving the desired outcomes.
-Table \ref{tab4} summarizes the dataset's results without DCAT mechanism.
+A comprehensive ablation study was conducted to validate and justify the component of the proposed model in the four data sets and the evaluation metrics previously discussed.
+The analysis supports our design choices, providing valuable insights into the significance of each element in enhancing performance and achieving the desired outcomes.
+Table~\ref{tab4} summarizes the results of the datasets without the proposed framework.
 This shows that each component of the model contributes to the overall performance.
-Table \ref{tab5} compares our proposed DCAT with other recently proposed deep learning methods.
+Table~\ref{tab5} compares our proposed method with other recently proposed deep learning methods.

-\section{Discussion}

-In the last few decades, the impressive performance of DL methods broadly applied to various fields of application, from engineering to healthcare, is a reason for using such methods in analyzing medical data.
-However, due to insufficient labeled medical datasets, most DL methods rarely achieve the desired performance.
-In this article, inspired by previous studies, we therefore propose a cross-attention fusion method called DCAT for classification of various medical image datasets.
-Unlike most previous fusion models, the proposed DCAT fusion model takes the advantage of a new approach called deep hierarchical dual cross-attention fusion, which can separate different classes within the datasets.
-This can be visualized by the AUPR and MCC values given in Table \ref{tab3}.
+\subsection{Discussion}